jmdaly/CO60/README.md

 ## Obtaining the Files

-This repository contains several submodules, which in turn contain Kicad libraries used in the PCB design.
+This repository contains several submodules, which in turn contain KiCad libraries used in the PCB design.
 In order to clone the CO60 repository, and all of the library submodules, the following command must be issued,